This article was updated on May 10, 2021.

 - Statins.
 Statins are prescribed to lower high cholesterol, but a quarter of the body’s cholesterol is in the brain.
 When this cholesterol is diminished, it can lead to trouble processing information, learning, and recalling memories.
 A 2009 study published in Pharmacology reported that approximately 75 percent of patients who take these drugs reported memory loss.
 However, stopping the drugs under their doctor’s supervision usually led to complete memory remission, sometimes within days.
 Examples: Lipitor, Lescol, Crestor, and Zocor.

 - Narcotics.
 Narcotic painkillers, also called opioids, are prescribed for moderate to severe chronic pain.
 They work by slowing pain signals to the central nervous system and blunting emotional responses to pain.
-These drugs, however, are highly addictive–a quality which has led to a nationwide opioid epidemic and hundreds of thousands of deaths across the country.
+These drugs, however, are highly addictive–a quality that has led to a nationwide opioid epidemic and hundreds of thousands of deaths across the country.
 Patients and doctors are encouraged to discuss alternatives to pain management before resorting to opioids if possible.
 Examples: Fentanyl, Norco, Vicodin, Dilaudid, OxyContin, and Percocet.